-POLIVY is a prescription medicine used with other medicines, bendamustine and a rituximab product, to treat diffuse large B-cell lymphoma in adults who have had at least 2 prior therapies.
+POLIVY is a prescription medicine used with other medicines, bendamustine and a rituximab product, to treat diffuse large B-cell lymphoma in adults who have progressed after at least 2 prior therapies.

-The approval of POLIVY is based on a type of response rate.
-There is an ongoing study to confirm the clinical benefit of POLIVY.
+The conditional approval of Polivy is based on a type of response rate.
+There are ongoing studies to establish how well the drug works.

 Important Safety Information

 Possible serious side effects

 Everyone reacts differently to POLIVY therapy, so it’s important to know what the side effects are.
 Some people who have been treated with POLIVY have experienced serious to fatal side effects.
 Your doctor may stop or adjust your treatment if any serious side effects occur.
 Be sure to contact your healthcare team if there are any signs of these side effects.